-- Clean the thread of the wheel spindle and axle nut. - Clean the mating surfaces of the brake caliper support and swingarm. - Install the rubber damper and rear sprocket carrier on the rear wheel. - Position the rear wheel. - ✓ The brake linings are correctly positioned. - Push the rear wheel as far forward as possible and place the chain on the rear sprocket.
+- Clean the mating surfaces of the brake caliper support and swingarm. - Install the rubber damper and rear sprocket carrier on the rear wheel. - Position the rear wheel. - ✓ The brake linings are correctly positioned. - Push the rear wheel as far forward as possible and place the chain on the rear sprocket.